The Ultimate Guide to Canning Beets

 Storing Canned Beets…

-Once the jars are completely cool, check that they sealed by pressing the center of the lid.
+Once the jars are completely cool, check that they are sealed by pressing the center of the lid.
 If there is no movement there this means that your jars are sealed and ready for storage.
-Remove the rings (because they rust over time and it’s hard to then open the jar, and because you can then reuse them), wipe the jars and store them in the pantry or a kitchen cabinet.
+Remove the rings (because they rust over time and it’s hard to open the jar, and because you can then reuse them), wipe the jars, and store them in the pantry or a kitchen cabinet.

 Canned beets will last at room temperature without losing their taste for 12-18 months.
-I personally always try to use my canned goods within a year.

 Frequently Asked Questions…